Baptist Village Communities

-Baptist Village Communities (BVC) is a not-for-profit organization that provides aging services in Oklahoma.
-The organization was established in 1958 in Hugo, Oklahoma.

-Services and features provided by the group include residential living, assistance in living, skilled nursing services and memory support.
-Dining opportunities, life enrichment programs, salons, house and lawn maintenance, and scheduled transportation are also offered.
+Baptist Village Communities (BVC) is a non-profit organization that provides ageing services throughout Oklahoma.
+Established in 1958 in Hugo, Oklahoma, the BVC assists in living, nursing services, and memory support.
+Personal care opportunities such as dining, life enrichment programs, salons, house and lawn maintenance, and scheduled transportation are also offered.

 The stated mission of the group is "To honor God by creating communities and services to enhance lives and enable people to serve God and one another."

 BVC has 12 locations throughout Oklahoma.